-Photo: Members of the Rhodesian Guard Force circa.
+Photo: Excellent documentary evidence of the pattern in use by members of the Rhodesian Guard Force circa.
 1978.
 These Guard Force men are all wearing the 2nd Pattern, Rhodesian Brushstroke with a significant degree of "bush wear" given how faded they are.
 It is important to note, that the bush fade gives more of a khaki hue.
 Note as well the private purchase "Fireforce Vest".

 This tweaking resulted in the development of the legendary 2nd Pattern, Rhodesian Brushstroke.
 Featuring distinctive green slivers overtop of brown islands on a khaki base, is remains in our opinion, the best camouflage pattern in existence.
 It was used extensively by the Rhodesian Security Forces from 1970 onwards as the Bush War intensified, with the early British styled trousers finding their way to front line troops.
 By 1976 during the height of the Bush War, the pattern almost completely superseded the originally issued olive drabs in the battlespace.
 Many uniform variations, including British style three-tooth pocket uniforms, flap pocket field shirts, trousers, jumpsuits and a wide array of hats.

 After the Rhodesian Bush War, many of the original bolts of Rhodesian Brushstroke fabric and supporting production documentation were lost to former employees of David Whitehead Textiles and members of the Rhodesian Security Forces fleeing the country.
-In addition to the surviving original bolts were some of the aftermarket copycat fabrics, and some production seconds from David Whitehead Textiles.
-Most prominent were those distributed abroad via individuals such as Johan Niemoller.
-Copycat fabrics featured either the distinctive red hues of the 1st Pattern Rhodesian Brushstroke with a very poor quality fabric printing process, or Adler-Sacan/Adro which featured fantasy tags and thicker Brushstrokes while retaining the correct colours.
+In addition to the surviving original bolts were some of the aftermarket copycat fabrics (most notably from Spain), and some production seconds from David Whitehead Textiles which entered the South African market.
+Most prominent were those distributed abroad via individuals such as Johan Niemoller, or resold by Soldier of Fortune Magazine.
+Copycat fabrics featured either the distinctive red hues of the 1st Pattern Rhodesian Brushstroke with a very poor quality fabric printing process, or Adler-Sacan/Adro which featured fantasy tags and thicker Brushstrokes while retaining the correct colors.

 The new Zimbabwe National Army sought to immediately distance themselves from the former forces of Rhodesia, and quickly adopted a drab olive uniform, in addition to a distinctive Zimbabwean Lizard Pattern.
 By the 1990s, the Zimbabweans would slowly re-adopt a copy of the former Rhodesian Brushstroke with the added twist of superimposing their browns over many of the green shades.
 This new Zimbabwean Brushstroke Pattern effectively created a fourth dark brown-green colour over many of the former slim green brushstroke features.
 While completely illegal to export out of Zimbabwe as this pattern is now the active